ckarwin/Galactic_Center_Machine_Learning/README.md

 # Analysis Outline <br />
 The diffuse gamma-ray emission in the Galaxy arises primarily from the interaction of high-energy cosmic rays (CR) with the interstellar gas and radiation fields.
-Of particular interest in this analysis is the gas-related emission, which is due to CR protons interacting with the protons of the gas, which genertes pions, that then quickly decays to gamma-ray photons.
+Of particular interest in this analysis is the gas-related emission, which is due to CR protons interacting with the protons of the gas, which generates pions, that then quickly decays to gamma-ray photons.
 The gas is made up primarily of atomic hydrogen (HI), molecular hydrogen (H2), and so-called dark gas.
 The method developed in this analysis pertains to H2 in particular; however, it can be easily generalized to any of the gas components.

 H2 is a symmetric molecule and therefore does not emit at a characterstic wavelength.
 Instead, the distribution of H2 in the Galaxy